This research project was completed by students from UBC’s ENVR 400 course in 2019.

-Government of Saanich: Pros: Allows you to calculate vehicle travel data, air trips, hydro bills, gas and heating oil usage, food habits, and consumption and waste habits.
-Cons: Assumes you’re living in Saanich, meaning the Buildings/Home section of the calculator may not work for communities outside the area.
+- Government of Saanich: Allows you to calculate vehicle travel data, air trips, hydro bills, gas and heating oil usage, food habits, and consumption and waste habits.
+But it assumes you’re living in Saanich, meaning the Buildings/Home section of the calculator may not work for communities outside the area.

-Offsetters: Pros: Easy to navigate and understand.
-Cons: Only calculates travel and transport.
-Does not have other big carbon sources.
-Ie: heat and utilities.
-Unable to merge different carbon sources together.
+- Offsetters: Easy to navigate and understand, but only calculates travel and transport.
+Does not have other big carbon sources like heat and utilities.

-Carbon Footprint: This calculator covers utilities, transport, secondary emissions and travel.
-Cons: Holistic emissions calculator.
+- Carbon Footprint: This holistic calculator covers utilities, transport, secondary emissions and travel.
 However, most of the cost is in USD, EUR, GBP.

-Carbon Zero: Pros: Able to use units of sqm instead of energy used for utilities and explains calculation methodology.
+- Carbon Zero: Able to use units of sqm instead of energy used for utilities and explains calculation methodology.
 However this calculator is not as comprehensive as the Saanich calculator.

 Once you have calculated your emissions, reduce them where possible.
-There are a multitude of ways in which individuals and corporations can lower their emissions, ranging from making improved choices about consumer products such as food and clothing to lifestyle changes such as travel, transportation, home size, and energy consumption.
+There are many ways individuals and corporations can lower their emissions, ranging from making improved choices about consumer products such as food and clothing to lifestyle changes such as travel, transportation, home size, and energy consumption.

 Everyday sources of emissions in Vancouver:

-Utilities and home heating are the largest sources of greenhouse gas emissions in Canada.
+- Utilities and home heating: The largest sources of emissions in Canada.
 Energy audits are one way to understand the current energy efficiency of your home and identify opportunities to save money, energy, and the climate.
 This toolkit will guide you through a DIY energy audit of your home.
-For professional measurement of energy use your home, visit Efficiency B.C to find a certified energy advisor in your area.
+For professional measurement of energy use in your home, visit Efficiency B.C to find a certified energy advisor in your area.

-Commuting: Driving to work or driving the kids to school adds up.
-In a busy city like Vancouver, the impact of a vehicle is even greater given all the time it spends in traffic.
+- Commuting: Driving to work or driving the kids to school adds up.
+In a busy city like Vancouver, the impact of a vehicle is even greater with traffic.
 Biking or cycling are excellent alternatives.
-A 7km public transit journey generate about 60-80 g CO2 per km per person on Translink buses.
+A 7km public transit journey generates about 60-80 g CO2 per km per person on Translink buses.
 The carbon footprint of cycling only depends on the additional food consumed to support your ride.
-See how these numbers compare to the footprint of your commute.

 Offsets represent a reduction of one ton of carbon dioxide.
 Does that mean all offsets of equal value?
 Not necessarily.
 This article by Ecosystemmarketplace offers an overview of the variations between offset projects.

-While carbon offsets offer a useful mechanism for helping to mitigate your carbon footprint, they are not a complete solution to the problem of global greenhouse gas emission.
+While carbon offsets offer a useful mechanism for helping to mitigate your carbon footprint, they are not a complete solution to the problem of global greenhouse gas emissions.
 Taking additional steps to track and reduce your personal emissions through additional lifestyle changes is also vitally important.
-Keeping track of personal utilities as well as continually identifying and seizing opportunities to further reduce your emissions whenever possible will be helpful to this end.
 There are a huge number of ways in which you can lower your GHG emissions, and regularly evaluating your lifestyle will help you to identify changes you can make that will help to reduce your carbon footprint even further.